Shaf8808/PP4-news-site/README.md

 ### Design

-I placed a lot of time and effort ensuring the design of my website was both visually appealing as well as simple and effective to users.
+I spent a lot of time and effort ensuring the design of my website was both visually appealing as well as simple and effective to users.
 I believe the final product has successfully achieved that goal both in the colour scheme used throughout the site as well as the structure I have decided to implement to display to the user.

-The main goal of my website is to inform the user through the use of relevent gaming articles which they could quickly select and open as they scroll through the page they are currently on.
-This is why I have decided to display three articles at a time on one row using bootstrap which just contains the article title and the excerpt as a brief description.
+The main goal of my website is to inform the user through the use of relevant gaming articles which they could quickly select and open as they scroll through the page they are currently on.
+This is why I have decided to display three articles at a time on one row using Bootstrap which just contains the article title and the excerpt as a brief description.

-I have made sure each article card on the homepage is designed in a way that is both aesthetically pleasing to look at as well as objective for achieving it's goal.
+I have made sure each article card on the homepage is designed in a way that is both aesthetically pleasing to look at as well as objective for achieving its goal.
 The user can simply look at a specific article 'card' and quickly deduce what it is about before clicking on the title to open it to display it's contents.

 It was also important that the images used both as the main homepage image as well as those for each article were responsive and displayed to the user in a clear and structured way.
 This is why I decided to include the bootstrap class {img-fluid} which ensured that the height and width of the image did not compromise the structural integrity of the site on smaller screens.